 We use the Layers pane to hide columns to get the above, simpler display.
 The LASTSERVICE field gives the date when each fire hydrant was last serviced.
 We will select all fire hydrants that were last serviced in the year 2007.

-To make that selection in the table we click the Replace Selection button.
+If we like what we see in the preview, to make that selection in the table we click the Select button.

 We have selected all of the records for hydrants last serviced sometime in 2007.

-The same selection automatically appears in the wHydrant Drawing layer in the map.
+The same selection automatically appears in the wHydrant.SHAPE layer in the map.

 If we like, we can add another imageserver layer, such as a Google satellite layer.
 Zooming in, we can see where the various hydrants are located.
 In the illustration above we have used Style to format the points in green color and to increase the point size slightly, to make it easier to see hydrant locations against the satellite photo background.